db4rnR/aureuserp/.junie/tasks/commit-message.md

-# Testing Framework Improvement: Expanding Test Coverage
+# Testing Framework Improvement: Expanding Test Coverage and Standardizing Test Style

-This commit continues our testing framework improvement initiative, focusing on expanding test coverage for the AureusERP plugins.
+This commit continues our testing framework improvement initiative, focusing on expanding test coverage for the AureusERP plugins and standardizing the test style across the codebase.

 ## Changes Made